u-boot/u-boot/doc/driver-model/README.txt

    data, one day it is possible that U-Boot will cache platformat data for devices which are regularly de/activated).

-   g.
+   h.
 The device's probe() method is called.
 This should do anything that is required by the device to get it going.
 This could include checking that the hardware is actually present, setting up clocks for the hardware and setting up hardware registers to initial values.
 The code